 Can I lease tangible property from a related party, such as another business entity I own?

-Yes, under the April 2019 proposed regulations, tangible property may be leased from a related party but with some limitations.
+Yes, under the final regulations, tangible property may be leased from a related party but with some limitations.

 Third, when leasing from a related party, the proposed regulations do NOT permit leased tangible PERSONAL property to be treated as qualified opportunity zone business property unless the lessee becomes the owner of tangible property that is qualified opportunity zone business property and that has value not less than the value of the leased personal property.